ARISE

 — International Monetary Fund (2018) Pursuing Women’s Economic Empowerment

-A competition was held in December in which the women presented their business plans and the top three women were chosen to have their projects receive funding from PFP.
+A competition was held in December of 2021 in which the women presented their business plans and the top three women were chosen to have their projects receive funding from PFP.
 The top three projects are:

-• Monica Nyayiera: tree planting and environmental conservation.
+• Monica Nyayiera: Tree planting and environmental conservation.

-• Macrine Ouma: drying omena (small fish) to generate income to support her 4 children.
+• Macrine Ouma:Drying omena (small fish) to generate income to support her 4 children.

 • Fildah Awino: Achuotho indigenous chicken farm.